SwissDataScienceCenter/renku/docs/user/firststeps.rst

     renku dataset add zhbikes https://data.stadt-zuerich.ch/dataset/verkehrszaehlungen_werte_fussgaenger_velo/resource/ed354dde-c0f9-43b3-b05b-08c5f4c3f65a/download/2016_verkehrszaehlungen_werte_fussgaenger_velo.csv

 This new file corresponds to the year of 2016 and is part of the same bike data set as above.

-We can now see that ``renku`` recognizes that output files like ``data/preprocessed/zhbikes.feather`` are outdated:
+We can now see that ``renku`` recognizes that output files like ``data/preprocessed/zhbikes.parquet`` and the figures are outdated:

 .. code-block:: console